By Kerrie Lee Brown

 Soon after you broke your femur, you were still named to the Canadian des Nations team as an alternate.
 What were your thoughts when you got the call?

 I was really excited and scared at the same time because obviously I wanted to go and always wanted to race for Team Canada.
 I knew coming into the Nationals that I would be one of the three who might be on the team.
 But when my accident happened I didn’t think I would actually be chosen until I spoke to Carl Bastedo who asked me how long it would take for me to get better – like six months or a year?
 He then asked me to be the alternate.
 So from that point on I was determined to get back in the same shape and hit the gym as soon as possible.
 But was I going to have time to get back in shape on time?
 I really couldn’t answer that question.
 I had mixed emotions.

 Now that your femur is healed, what are the next steps?

 My plans are to get stronger.
 Everything is healed but still very weak.
 I just want to take it easy for the fall.
 My goal is to get back in shape and get riding as soon as possible.
 Hoping to do this in the next couple weeks.
 I know I need to build my muscle again so I’ll be training all fall and all winter and hopefully come back strong for the spring.
-The ironic thing is that the Canadian des Nations team got cancelled.
+The ironic thing is that the Canadian des Nations team actually got cancelled.

 When do you think you’re going to be back in the gym pushing hard?